oduwsdl/MementoEmbed/README.md

 python -m unittest discover -s tests/integration
 ```

-Note that integration tests are heavily dependent on environmental factors.
+Note that integration tests are heavily dependent on environmental factors such as the current state of web archive playback systems.
+The favicon detection appears to be especially unpredictable.
+Because of this, we recommend that integration tests be reviewed by humans and not executed automatically on build.

 # Contributing